pramnora/secret-messages/README.md

 1. **Hide** (The person should have to find out where the 'hidden' message is, first?)
 - Use internal 'source code' comments: HTML/CSS/Javascript/XML/-etc.
-- Use external files to hide those comments in (Links to external files might either be listed/or, unlisted inside of the original web page document 'source code'.)
+- Use external files to hide those comments in (links to external files might either be listed/or, unlisted inside of the original web page document 'source code').
 - Instead, of sending output to the document 'body' section; send it to an alert message box/console.log()/local or session storage/-etc.
 2. **Encrypt** (Each message can be 'encrypted' using code.)
 - You can write the message backwards.
 (Text = txet)